- What is Social Science

 For more information, visit the Social Science and Education Department webpage or contact the Social Science and Education division at 615-230-3231 or ssed@volstate.edu.

-The Corrections Technical Certificate offers students a competitive edge when seeking employment for entry-level positions in the corrections field.
-Students completing the certificate may apply some coursework toward the AAS or AS/AA degree in Criminal Justice.
-Online classes are available.
+The Correctional Officer Technical Certificate offers students a competitive edge when seeking employment for entry-level positions in the corrections field.
+This certificate may also benefit those who are already employed but need a credential to advance.

 Embedded Certificate